OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/GSoC-2022/README.md

     - Inferential study of the characteristics of the channels involved
     - Created [mep file](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NEURON/test/.test.mep) and added OMV tests for the LEMS and NEURON files in their respective directories.

+Some of my commits in these weeks can be found linked to this [issue.](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/issues/12)
 ## Week 5 - 8
 - Converted the ca dependent mechanisms namely (cad, sca, kca) to NeuroML
     - Understood the dynamics from their mod files and referenced some of the previous works that involved conversion of such mechanisms
     - Compared the LEMS and mod file for sca channel and added the plots to the compare_nml2_mods directory
-- Validated the ca dependent channels on single compartmental cell
+- Tested the ca dependent channels on single compartmental cell
-    - Created a NEURON hoc file including the three mechanisms and a leak channel.
-Recorded the cai,(internal ca conc.), cao (outer ca conc.) and ica (ca current)
+    - Created a [Test_ca_soma.hoc](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NEURON/channels/Test_ca_soma.hoc) file including the three mechanisms and a leak channel.
+[Recorded](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/70ab1e87dda5fd983c6c47a2af87027f647952b4/NEURON/channels/Test_ca_soma.hoc#L97) the cai,(internal ca conc.), cao (outer ca conc.) and ica (ca current)
-    - Similarly, created a neuroml cell with soma including leak, sca and kca as channel densities and adding the cad as intracellular properties.
-The notebook included plots as above.
+    - Similarly, created a [pyr_ca_cell.nml](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NeuroML2/test_ca/pyr_ca_cell.nml) with soma including leak, sca and kca as channel densities and adding the cad as intracellular properties.
+The [notebook](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NeuroML2/test_ca/soma_ca.ipynb) included plots as above.
     - To debug the discrepancies in the plots, set the conductance for sca, kca to 0 then increased conductance of the mechanisms involved one by one and saw how eca and ica changed for both NEURON as well as NeuroML code.
     - ECA (ca reversal potential) used was not being calculated using the nernst / ghk equation instead was fixed at 140.
-    - OMV tests were added for LEMS and hoc files which ran on three simulation engines : jNeuroML, jNeuroML_NEURON, jNeuroML_NetPyNE
+    - OMV tests were added for LEMS and hoc files which ran on three simulation engines : [jNeuroML](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NeuroML2/test_ca/.test_ca_soma.jnml.omt), [jNeuroML_NEURON](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NeuroML2/test_ca/.test_ca_soma.jnmlnrn.omt), [jNeuroML_NetPyNE](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NeuroML2/test_ca/.test_ca_soma.jnmlnetpyne.omt)
-- Created a test file for example 1 which was able to record from 3 different locations of the cell namely Soma, Apical, Tuft.
+- Created a [Test_example1.hoc](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NEURON/test/Test_example1.hoc) for example 1 which was able to record from 3 different locations of the cell namely Soma, Apical, Tuft.
 - Morphology of the multi compartmental cell
-    - Exported from the test file created above to NeuroML using export_nml2.py
+    - Exported from the test file created above to NeuroML using [export_nml2.py](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NeuroML2/export_nml2.py)
-    - Used cellBuilder.py to add the different components to the neuroml cell effeciently
+    - Used [CellBuilder.py](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/blob/master/NeuroML2/CellBuilder.py) to add the different components to the neuroml cell effeciently

-- parse_mod_file.py :
+- parse_mod_file.py : [Link to PR](https://github.com/OpenSourceBrain/NEURONShowcase/pull/3)
     - Added the necessary information (parameters and procedures) as comments to the converted neuroml file which can be deleted afterwards.
-    - Improved and moved the script along with the mod files to test to the repository NEURONShowcase
+    - Improved and moved the script along with the mod files to test to the repository [OpenSourceBrain/NEURONShowcase](https://github.com/OpenSourceBrain/NEURONShowcase)
     - Added the tutorial notebook showing how to use the utility method to parse mod files to NeuroML

+Some of my commits in these weeks can be found linked to this [merged PR#33](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/pull/33) and [issue#13.](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/issues/13)

-## Week 9-13
+## Week 9 - 13

 - Incorporate vShift in the channels to NeuroML:
     - Incorporated the vShift in channels like nat, sca using the channeldensityVShift to their respective segments